 4. Rehearse, Rehearse, Rehearse

-“Rehearse, Rehearse, Rehearse” is the mantra that champions the value of preparation.
+Preparation is very valuable.
 Just knowing your content isn’t enough; mastering its delivery through repeated practice is crucial.
 It’s about refining your tone, pace, and pauses to perfect the delivery of your message.

 The importance of rehearsal can’t be overstated.
 Neuroscientific research reveals that repetition strengthens neural pathways, making actions more automatic and less anxiety-inducing.
 In essence, the more you practice, the more confident and natural your delivery becomes.